Molecular Electronic Structure Calculation via a Quantum Computer: Variational Quantum Eigensolver Formalism

 \subsection{Second-quantized Hamiltonian}

 We start with the definition of Hamiltonian of a molecule consisting of $M$ nuclei and $N$ electrons in atomic units ($\hbar=1$) as

 where $\Rr_i$, $M_i$ and $Z_i$ are the position, mass and charge of the nuclei, respectively, and $\rR_i$ denotes the position of the electrons.
 This form of the Hamiltonian is often said the first-quantized representation of molecular Hamiltonian.
-It generally imposes the Fermionic nature of the electron through an antisymmetric wave function \cite{Hempel,McArdle}.
+It generally imposes the fermionic nature of the electron through an antisymmetric wave function \cite{Hempel,McArdle}.
 Some methods were developed to tackle this Hamiltonian in electronic structure problems on quantum computer \cite{Kassal,Berry,Babbush}.
 Here, we analyze this problem in the second-quantized form of Hamiltonian.

-For the Hamiltonian representation in the second-quantized formulation, we first use the Born-Oppenheimer approximation which neglects the nuclei motion.
-So, the nuclei considered to be the fixed classical point charges \cite{Born}.
+For the Hamiltonian representation in the second-quantized formulation, we first use the Born-Oppenheimer approximation which is common in Quantum Chemistry.
+In this approximation, based on the fact that the nuclei are much heavier than the electrons, we neglect the nuclei motion.
+So, the nuclei in a system are considered to be the fixed classical point charges, while the coordinates of the electrons are dynamic \cite{Born}.
 Moreover, to convert the Hamiltonian into a computational problem, we select basis functions $\phi_i$ as electronic wave function.
 Molecular orbitals (MOs) can be constructed as a linear combination of atomic orbitals (LCAO).
 The atomic orbital basis functions are derived from hydrogen-like atomic orbitals.
 They are numerically optimized to match desired physical properties of various systems.
 Basis functions with different forms are used in computational chemistry.
 The most simple basis functions for computational works are the Slater Type Orbital-$n$ Gaussians, STO-$n$G basis sets.
 These functions are expressed as the sum of Gaussian functions and the original Slater-type orbitals to increase the efficiency of the calculations \cite{Hempel,McArdle}.

 The electronic Hamiltonian in the second-quantized form can be written as \cite{Szabo}